IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 Current treatments address the

 psychology.
-Lucid addresses the biology too.
+Lucid addresses the biology — across both PTSD and autoimmune disease.

 Emerging evidence shows that PTSD is associated with chronically elevated levels of pro-inflammatory cytokines — including IL-6, TNF-α, and CRP — that persist long after the traumatic event.
 These biomarkers disrupt hippocampal neurogenesis, impair BDNF signaling, and perpetuate the hyperarousal and avoidance symptoms that define the disorder.